 Awards | Second International Conference on Environmental Peacebuilding

 To honor outstanding contributions to environmental peacebuilding, the Environmental Peacebuilding Association sponsors awards for leaders, practitioners, and researchers.

 The Road to Geneva Process

-In the run-up to this major conference, an inclusive and consultative process – The Road to Geneva – seeks to elevate and diversify voices in environmental peacebuilding, while learning from regional insights.
-This process will engage practitioners, researchers, decision-makers, and students from around the globe in a series of flagship initiatives to showcase at the conference.
-The Road to Geneva features regional, national, and thematic events on environmental peacebuilding.
+In the run-up to this major conference, an inclusive and consultative process – The Road to Geneva – sought to elevate and diversify voices in environmental peacebuilding, while learning from regional insights.
+This process engaged practitioners, researchers, decision-makers, and students from around the globe in a series of flagship initiatives to showcase at the conference.
+The Road to Geneva featured regional, national, and thematic events on environmental peacebuilding.

 Geneva Dialogue on Environment, Climate, Conflict, and Peace (ECCP)